a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 }
 ```
 If validation errors occur, two things happen:
-- First, the [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) is populated, announcing to assistive devices that there are errors.
+- First, the [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) is populated upon form submission, announcing to assistive devices that there are errors.

 - Second, each invalid `<input>` is given an [aria-invalid="true"](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-invalid_attribute) attribute and connected to a __hint__ using  an [aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) attribute.